DavidNativ/Generic_DQN_for_gym/README.md

 # Generic_DQN_for_gym
-generic modules for solving gym discrete env
+Generic modules for solving gym discrete env

 The goal of this project is to create a modular agent that could solve gymAI discrete enironments - in this case it has been tested on LunarLander and CartPole.
 The basic architecture is: